Yyyyaaaannnnoooo/MD5-core/README.md

 Despite its initial widespread adoption, MD5 has been considered cryptographically broken and unsuitable for further use since approximately 2005 ~ 2008.
 The National Institute of Standards and Technology formally deprecated MD5 for most uses in 2010

+### new built in strings

+> check line 427 and after to choose between sending midi or using internal synth

 ### Technical Architecture